tengcharmaine/tp/docs/UserGuide.md

 ## 4. Deleting a Patient from ClinicMate

-Suppose James Tan informs you that he is shifting house, and will be no longer be visiting your clinic.
+Suppose James Tan informs you that he is moving house, and will be no longer be visiting your clinic.
 ClinicMate lets you remove his details from the database with ease.

 **Steps**:
 1. Type `delete S1234567A` into the Command Box and hit enter.